 Step 1: Click the drop-down arrow (1) on the Main Timeline > Add Timeline (2).
 The default name of the newly added timeline is Timeline 1.

 Step 2: Rename the new timeline by clicking the drop-down arrow (1) on the Main Timeline > Rename Timeline (3).
-In the pop-up dialog, enter a new name: Way 1 > OK.
+Then, in the pop-up dialog, enter a new name: Way 1 > OK.

-Step 3: Create a motion path for the character.
+Step 3: Create a motion path for the character in the Way Back Home game.
 On the Canvas, select the character > Animations tab > Add Animation > Motion Path > Lines.

 Then, you can drag/drop or free to customize the effect as you want.